Oreomecon anomala

-Papaver anomalum is a poppy found in Mongolia, Korea, China and Far East of Russia (Primorsky krai).
+Oreomecon anomala is a poppy found in Mongolia, Korea, China and Far East of Russia (Primorsky krai).
 It grows on dry meadow slopes, in river valleys, sometimes on deposits and dumps.
-Blooms in May-September.
+Blooms in May–September.

 Description

 A perennial low-growing herbaceous plant.
 Leaves are all long-petioled, grayish-green from above, covered with sparse hairs; from below they are completely grayish-blue, with sparse bristles and visible veins.
-Stems are straight, strongly elongate, covered with very sparse rusty-yellow hairs, reaching 30-40 cm in length.
-Flowers are about 3-4 cm in diameter.
+Stems are straight, strongly elongate, covered with very sparse rusty-yellow hairs, reaching 30–40 cm in length.
+Flowers are about 3–4 cm in diameter.
 The petals are round, white to orange, about 2 cm in diameter, with a slightly wavy-silvery edge.
 The pistils are saber-shaped, blackening, and the stamens are linear, orange.
 The fruits are distinctly globular, smooth, distinctly ribbed, about 1 cm in diameter.

+Taxonomy

+Oreomecon anomala was given the name Papaver anomalum by Friedrich Karl Georg Fedde and scientifically described in 1909.
+It was described as a subspecies of Papaver nudicaule in 1985 by Vladimir Nikolaevich Voroschilov.
+It was moved to the new genus Oreomecon in 2021 by Enrico Augusto Banfi, Fabrizio Bartolucci, Jean-Marc Tison, and Gabriele Galasso.
+The resulting name of Oreomecon anomala is the accepted name according to Plants of the World Online, World Flora Online, and World Plants.
+It has eleven synonyms.